-On February 3, 2023, the Company entered into a securities purchase agreement with two institutional investors relating to the purchase and sale of an aggregate of (i) 1,700,000 shares of its common stock, par value \$0.0001 per share, (ii) pre-funded warrants to purchase 300,000 shares of common stock, and (iii) accompanying common warrants, to purchase an aggregate of 2,000,000 shares of Common Stock in a registered direct offering (the "offering").
+On February 3, 2023, the Company entered into a securities purchase agreement with two institutional investors relating to the purchase and sale of an aggregate of (i) 1,700,000 shares of its common stock, par value \$0.0001 per share, (ii) pre-funded warrants to purchase 300,000 shares of common stock, and (iii) accompanying common warrants, to purchase an aggregate of 2,000,000 shares of Common Stock, in a registered direct offering (the "February Offering").
 The issuance date of the common stock, the pre-funded warrants and the accompanying common warrants was February 8, 2023.
-The aggregate gross proceeds to the Company from the offering were \$10.0 million before deducting placement agent fees and other estimated offering expenses payable by the Company.
-The Company incurred offering costs of \$1.2 million which were included in loss on issuance of warrants on the statement of operations for the three months ended March 31, 2023.
-The aggregate net proceeds to the Company from the offering were approximately \$8.8 million after deducting placement agent fees and other estimated offering expenses payable by us.
+The aggregate net proceeds to the Company from the February Offering were approximately \$8.8 million after deducting \$1.2 million in placement agent fees and other offering expenses, which were included in loss on issuance of warrants on the statement of operations for the three months ended March 31, 2023 and nine months ended September 30, 2023.

-The pre-funded warrants are exercisable immediately following the closing date of the offering and have an unlimited term and an initial exercise price of \$0.00001 per share.
-The common warrants will be immediately exercisable and have a five year term and an initial exercise price of \$5.00 per share.
-The combined offering price is \$5.00 per share and accompanying common warrant, or in the case of pre-funded warrants, \$4.99999 per pre-funded warrant and accompanying common warrant.
-A holder (together with its affiliates) may not exercise any portion of a pre-funded warrant or common warrant to the extent that the holder would own more than 4.99% (or, at the election of the holder 9.99%) of DURECT's outstanding common stock immediately after exercise.
+The pre-funded warrants were exercisable immediately following the closing date of the February Offering and have an unlimited term and an initial exercise price of \$0.00001 per share.
+The common warrants were immediately exercisable and have a five-year term and an initial exercise price of \$5.00 per share, which was lowered to \$4.89 per share as a result of an anti-dilution provision in the common warrants issued in the February Offering that was triggered by the July Offering (as defined below).
+The combined offering price was \$5.00 per share and accompanying common warrant, or in the case of pre-funded warrants, \$4.99999 per pre-funded warrant and accompanying common warrant.
+A holder (together with its affiliates) may not exercise any portion of a pre-funded warrant or common warrant to the extent that the holder would own more than 4.99% (or, at the election of the holder 9.99%) of the Company's outstanding common stock immediately after exercise.